jakschu/orchis-gtk-theme/README.md

  * inkscape
  * python3

-To render new icons from their source SVG files, run the following:
+To render new assets from their source SVG files, run the following:

-    ./render-pngs.py
+    ./render-gtk3-assets.py
+    ./render-gtk3-assets-hidpi.py
+    ./render-metacity-assets.py
+    ./render-unity-assets.py

 If it's throwing an error, the script may not be executable, try:

-	chmod +x render-pngs.py
+	chmod +x *

 This script will look in the source directories (../src/*) and render the respective icons (provided there are changes).